 9. Back up what you’re talking about.
 Bolster what you’re saying with your behavior.
 If people see one thing and hear another, your credibility is shot and your vision is dead.

 But if you’re not part of your organization’s senior leadership team, the broad organizational vision probably didn’t come from you.
 Part of your job is to understand and communicate the vision in a way that is relevant to you and your group.
 Be able to answer these key questions:

 - How do I connect to my organization’s vision, and what is my role in achieving that vision?

 - How do I show my passion and enthusiasm for the vision and the organization?

 - Are there any obstacles in my way to prevent me from communicating this vision?
 If so, how can I surmount those obstacles?

-Be excited — and proud — to communicate your company’s vision.
-By doing so, you are letting others know what a promising future you and your organization have.
-And have fun!
+Be excited — and proud — to communicate your company’s vision using various tactics to influence others.
+By doing so, you are letting colleagues know what a promising future you and your organization have.

 Upskill your team’s ability to communicate the vision.
 Strengthen the culture of your organization with custom leadership training tailored to your unique challenges.
 Available topics include Communication, Emotional Intelligence, Influencing, Psychological Safety, and more.